Wednesday, May 01, 2024

 References:

-Fourth Sunday of Easter.
-Year B -(Sunday, 21 April 2024(EPISODE:474)
+Sixth Sunday of Easter.
+Year B -(Sunday, 5 May 2024(EPISODE: 477 )

 +++++++++++++

-{{May God's Spirit of Knowledge and reverence}} welcome everyone, we gather - Reflect upon the Holy Scriptures and the values of the Lord.
-On this Fourth Sunday of Easter.
+{{May God's Spirit of Fortitude and self control abide with you.}} welcome everyone, we gather - To take time to reflect upon the meaning of God's word for our everyday lives On this Sixth Sunday of Easter.

 May almighty God have mercy on us, forgive us our sins, and bring us to everlasting life.
 Amen.